 Appraisers always consider a property's "highest and best use" when estimating the value.
 For many condemnation appraisals, the highest and best use of the property needs to be determined both before the condemnation, and again after it's been developed by the government, since the conclusion can change significantly when the land’s use changes and structures are added or removed.
 Again, these situations require the knowledge of an expert appraiser that fully understands the "highest and best use" of land and how it fluctuates.

 Because appraisers often have to testify about their condemnation appraisals, certain steps in the valuation process—like selecting and analyzing comparable sales (comps)—must be thoroughly considered.
 Since you rely on your appraiser to know what's appropriate and necessary for an accurate appraisal, it's important to select an appraiser that has extensive experience and training.

-Here at Real Analytics LLC, we have the qualifications and experience necessary to perform your condemnation appraisal accurately, equipping you with solid support for the "just" compensation you're entitled to.
+Here at Real Analytics, Inc., we have the qualifications and experience necessary to perform your condemnation appraisal accurately, equipping you with solid support for the "just" compensation you're entitled to.
 If you're ready to order an eminent domain appraisal, click here.